mjackson/rack-accept/doc/usage.markdown

     run app

-Rack::Accept can also construct a [406][406] response automatically if you set up the types of media, character sets, encoding, or languages your server is able to serve ahead of time.
+Rack::Accept can also construct automatic [406][406] responses if you set up the types of media, character sets, encoding, or languages your server is able to serve ahead of time.
+If you pass a configuration block to your `use` statement it will yield the [Context][ctx] object that is used for that invocation.

     require 'rack/accept'

-    use(Rack::Accept) do |accept|
+    use(Rack::Accept) do |context|
       # We only ever serve content in English or Japanese from this site, so if
       # the user doesn't accept either of these we will respond with a 406.
-      #
-      # Note: +accept+ is an instance of Rack::Accept::Context.
-      accept.languages = %w< en jp >
+      context.languages = %w< en jp >
     end

     app = ...

     run app

-__Note:__ You should probably think about this very carefully before you use Rack::Accept in this way.
+__Note:__ You should think carefully before using Rack::Accept in this way.
 Many user agents are careless about the types of Accept headers they send, and depend on apps not being too picky.
 Instead of automatically sending a 406, you should probably only send one when absolutely necessary.

 Additionally, Rack::Accept may be used outside of a Rack context to provide any Ruby app the ability to construct and interpret Accept headers.